rust-lang/rust/CONTRIBUTING.md

 * [clippy](https://github.com/rust-lang/rust-clippy)

 They are just regular files and directories.
-This is in contrast to `submodule` dependencies.
+This is in contrast to `submodule` dependencies (see below for those).

 If you want to synchronize or otherwise work with subrepos, install the `git subrepo` command via instructions found at https://github.com/ingydotnet/git-subrepo